 - Begin work on your budget at an early date.
 This is critical if there is an upper limit on the amount of funds that will be awarded; you don’t want to complete your narrative and find out there will not be enough money to do what you have planned.
-Email your budget for review by Natalie Teagle, budget manager for in the Office of Research Services and Project Management.
+Email your budget for review by the Office of Research Services and Project Management.

 - Use your outline to develop your narrative.